Install

 Emotion has an optional Babel plugin that optimizes styles by compressing and hoisting them and creates a better developer experience with source maps and labels.

-or if you prefer npm
+yarn add --dev @emotion/babel-pluginor if you prefer npm

-npm install --save-dev @emotion/babel-plugin
+npm install --save-dev @emotion/babel-plugin.babelrc

 {